zonneplan/KiBot/README.md

         path: output
 ```

+A working example applied to a repo can be found [here](https://github.com/INTI-CMNB/kicad-ci-test-spora/tree/test_gh_action).

 ## Notes about Gerber format

 I found this topic poorly documented and quite complex.
 So here is what I know, feel free to send me any corrections.